DynamicsAndNeuralSystems/pyspi/README.md

 **Feel free to reach out for help with real-world applications.**
 Feedback is much appreciated through [issues](https://github.com/DynamicsAndNeuralSystems/pyspi/issues), or [pull requests](https://github.com/DynamicsAndNeuralSystems/pyspi/pulls).

-## Acknowledgement

-If you use this code, please cite the following preprint:

-, "Unifying Pairwise Interactions in Complex Dynamics," _arXiv_ preprint, [arXiv:2201.11941](https://arxiv.org/abs/2201.11941) (2023).

 ## Acknowledgement :+1:

 If you use this software, please read and cite this article: